ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/logging.rst

-If the :code:`show_profiling` in the :code:`pyposyn/simulator/config_simulator.py` file is set to :code:`True`, the timing profile for each section of the simulator is also shown on terminal.
+If the :code:`show_profiling` option in the :code:`pyposyn/simulator/config_simulator.py` file is set to :code:`True`, the timing profile for each section of the simulator is also shown in the terminal.
-In general the timing information is saved as a :code:`profile.log` file in the same folder where the output of the simulation is saved.
+In genera, the timing information is saved as a :code:`profile.log` file in the same folder where the output of the simulation is saved.
 Function-specific profiling can also be activated by setting :code:`enable_profiles` and / or :code:`show_profiles` to :code:`True`.
 The detailed information will be saved in the folder specified under :code:`profiles_dir`.